Can you backup an external hard drive to another hard drive on a Mac? The answer is definitely yes.

-Continue to select plus and add what ever you wish to exclude (if you are only excluding specific directories and files).
+Continue to plus and add what ever you wish to exclude (if you’re only excluding specific directories and files).

 Then continue with steps 6 and 7 above.

-You can always change the Time Machine settings once the backup is completed, back to use a different backup disk drive when you're done.
+You can always change the Time Machine settings when your backup is done.
+You can change the settings back to use a different backup disk drive.

 Now you know how the principal works and how to do it.

 YouTube Video on Backing up An External Hard Drive

 To Another External Hard Drive on a Mac.